ufclas/syllabus-manager/README.txt

 == Installation ==

-1. Upload `ufclas-syllabus-manager.php` to the `/wp-content/plugins/` directory
+1. Upload `syllabus-manager.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==